ShotaMiyazaki94/microjax/README.md

 GPU-only tests are opt-in and skipped by default.
 To run them on a CUDA-capable machine:

 ```
-export MICROJAX_GPU_TESTS=1
 # optionally: export JAX_PLATFORMS=cuda
 pytest -m gpu -q
 ```

 These tests require JAX to detect a CUDA device.
-If not available or the env var is not set, they are skipped.
+If not available, they are skipped.

 ## 📜 License